PranatPraveer/Video-Consultation-App/README.md

 # CREATED BY  TEAM BLACKCAPS
  This project is created as a submission for Hack the Mountains 2.0

+ For Running this App on emulator Please go to this <a href="https://appetize.io/app/f38etqv0gyugrzavxeq49cr7yg?device=nexus5&scale=75&orientation=portrait&osVersion=11.0">link</a>

 # Medical consultation App